abbasmurudkar/abbasmurudkar/README.md

       <p>3) <strong>TYPESCRIPT:-</strong>
 TypeScript is a superset of the JavaScript language that has a single open-source compiler and is developed mainly by a single vendor.
 It is commonly used by the <strong>framework like Angular</strong></p>
 <p>4) <strong>SCSS:-</strong> Sass (short for syntactically awesome style sheets) is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).</strong></p>
+<p>5) <strong>JAVASCRIPT:-</strong> JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.
+Where HTML and CSS are languages that give structure and style to web pages, JavaScript gives web pages interactive elements that engage a user</strong></p>
   </div>